maxwellbrenner/UFC-Scorecard-Scraper/README.md

 This script is designed to handle any future UFC events published on [UFC.com](https://www.ufc.com/).
 It can be updated with new manual links if needed to ensure a comprehensive collection.

----

-This project enables users to collect, organize, and review official UFC scorecards efficiently, whether for analysis or personal interest.